kachristensen/Current-Dnd-Campaigns/Session Notes/11 - Title - Date.md

 			- One of them is Doctor Jonas Heisner who has developed a cure for secomortis plague.
 Aaron can't let him go without more info.
 Not sure if he's telling the truth.
 			- Rem offered to interrogate him with Zone of Truth.
 They went to the prisoner's tent.
 			- Jonas is a handsome man with brown hair, completely blackened arm, some marks on his chest.
+				- He's infected himself with something else to offset the secomortis plague.
+He's been symptom free for 18 months.